Menu

 The same fallacy is evident in footnote 15 of the 2019 Ellen MacArthur Report, that “both the heat and UV ageing tests were performed on samples that were ‘recycled’ (blown into film and then re-pelletised) in-house from primary materials rather than from recovered post-consumer waste material.
 Therefore, this does not demonstrate the effects of any oxidation as a result of UV ageing that has occurred during use, and/or between disposal and being recycled as in real world environments.”
 If oxidation has occurred in any plastic it should not be recycled.

 Oxo-biodegradable plastic products are stabilised to allow for a storage and service-life, and to allow time for re-use and recycling.
-The TCKT study found that plastics made with recyclate with and without pro-oxidant masterbatch, both failed rapidly during sunlight exposure; but conventional stabilisers, routinely used in the manufacture of outdoor products, were successful in preserving the products with and without the additive.
+The TCKT study found that plastics made with recyclate with and without pro-oxidant masterbatch, both failed rapidly during sunlight exposure; but the stabilisers, routinely used in the manufacture of outdoor products, were successful in preserving the products with and without the additive.
 These would include blow-moulded parts used in automotive and agricultural equipment applications.

 The authors of the Aldas report are not correct in saying that “for these types of plastics to be considered as biodegradable, their biodegradation must be no less than 90% after the assimilation time limits have elapsed according to the European standard EN13432.”
 This standard does not apply to oxo-biodegradable plastics – which are designed to degrade if they become litter in the open environment.
 EN13432 itself says in para 1 that it “makes provision for obtaining information on the processing of packaging in controlled waste treatment plants, but does not take into account packaging waste which may end up in the environment through uncontrolled means, ie as litter.”

-The authors of the TCKT Report (March 2016) https://www.biodeg.org/wp-content/uploads/2020/06/TCKT-Report-17.3.161.pdf say “In our opinion it is unlikely that recyclate from short life films would be used for long-lasting films used in the building industry.
+The authors of the TCKT Report (March 2016) say “In our opinion it is unlikely that recyclate from short life films would be used for long-lasting films used in the building industry.
 These long-life films should be made with virgin polymer and be stabilized to deal with loss of properties caused by the melt-processing and the recycling process, whether or not any pro-oxidant additive is present.
 Such stabilization would effectively neutralize the effect of any pro-oxidant additive.
 Also, recyclate from shopping bags tends to contain high levels of fillers like calcium carbonate, and is not suitable for producing long-life films.”

 ASSOCIATION OF PLASTIC RECYCLERS

 This US Association is advising recyclers not to accept for recycling any plastic which does or might contain pro-oxidant masterbatches, but for the reasons explained in this paper their advice should not be followed.
+As mentioned above, plastic bottles made with d2w biodegradable masterbatch have been tested by AIMPLAS according to the Critical Guidance Protocol for HDPE Rigid Containers ( HDPE-CG-01) published by APR and were found to be recyclable without separation from ordinary PE and PP.

 It is important for APR to compare the performance of PE and PP containing pro-oxidant masterbatch, with the conventional PE and PP found in a post-consumer recycling stream, and not with some hypothetical material which does not degrade.
 It is also important not to confuse these polymers with PET.

 It is essential that products made wholly or partly from recyclate containing pro-oxidant masterbatch are not expected to pass tests which products made from conventional plastic recyclate would fail under the same conditions.
-As already noted, the recycling process is known to have a significant effect on the performance of all polymer products, and is a concern even for non-degradable post-consumer recyclate.

 In April 2022 APR said in their FAQ on Degradable Additives [since withdrawn]: